• What is Copywriting?

 If you’ve ever been in a creative review where the client/PM told you what was wrong with a project and then suggested a multitude of ways to fix it, you’re not alone.
 This happens a lot.

 Partly, this happens because they have ideas they want to share.
-But another reason this is so common is that some clients or Product Managers feel bad identifying a problem without helping you come up with a solution.
+But another reason this is so common is that some clients or product managers feel bad identifying a problem without helping you come up with a solution.

 How do you fix this?
 Just let your client/PM know that the best way to give you feedback is to identify what’s working and then let you come up with the solution.
 More often than not, your client/PM will be relieved.